bauer-san/CarND-Behavioral-Cloning-P3/writeup_template.md

 At the same time, I added the **cropping layer** to reduce the amount of time for training.
 I trimmed the original height of 160 pixels to 80.
 Half of the data to crunch.
 Nice!

-I retrained the model and found the vehicle was steering wildly when it reached the lane edge.
-This is because the recovery data I recorded was all recorded within *initial_speed=0*.
+I retrained the model with those changes and found the vehicle was steering wildly when it reached the lane edge.
+This is because the recovery data I recorded was all recorded with an *initial_speed=0*.
 The steering angle was way too high for the speed that the simulator was driving, ~23 mph.
 I decided to scale the steering inputs of the recovery data and it took a few iterations to find a suitable scale.
 A scale of 0.5x improved the erratic steering at the road edge.
 I was surprised when the car was able to drive laps without running off the road but it was still not nice because the car sort of rode the curb on the bridge.
 This was when I started to think more about what was happening and I realized that I had converted the colorspace of the training data to YUV but I had not done the same in the `drive.py`.
-I updated drive.py and at the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+I updated drive.py and at the end of the process, the vehicle is able to drive autonomously and nicely around the track.

-#####Summary of Training Process
-I had 8380 data points which I preprocessed by converting to YUV colorspace.
-The 8380 images and steering angles were flipped and the model was trained on 16760 images.
-20% of the data was withheld for validation.

-I also defined an early stopping callback to stop training when the loss was not improving to avoid overfitting.

-I used an adam optimizer so that manually training the learning rate wasn't necessary.